 There were a few other raises, but nothing substantial.
-Faris also introduced legislation that would require the police chief and village administrator to be two different people.
-Currently, the Village Administrator Steve Riddle is interim chief, but some members of Council seem uncomfortable with one per person holding both jobs.
+Faris also introduced legislation requiring the police chief and village administrator to be two different people.
+Currently, the Village Administrator Steve Riddle, is interim chief, but some members of the Council seem uncomfortable with one per person holding both jobs.
 The Village has received several applications for the chief of police position vacated by Chief Michael Frank at the end of last September.

 Village Council voted to increase dockage at the public docks to $2.50 per foot.
 That’s more than a 25% increase.
-There was a discussion about issuing a business license to Dr. Mike Stretanski, a doctor who owns a unit at Banyan Cove who wants to make house calls on the island.
-Plans call for him to be on the island most summer weekends and at least weekly the rest of the year.
+There was a discussion about issuing a business license to Dr. Mike Stretanski, a doctor who owns a unit at Banyan Cove and wants to make house calls on the island.
+Plans call for him to be on the island most summer weekends and at least weekly for the rest of the year.
 No decision was made.

 Kelly Faris was re-appointed to the tree commission for a term of 3 years.
 Council appropriated $500 for the island Arbor Day Celebration this coming April 28th.
-Councilman Joe Cerny traveled to Bowling Green on January 19th to meet with engineers from Poggemeyer Design Group to talk water system issues.
+Councilman Joe Cerny traveled to Bowling Green on January 19th to meet with Poggemeyer Design Group engineers to discuss water system issues.
 The EPA wants the Put-in-Bay Utility Dept. to treat its water with ozone when algae blooms are bad.